 Search for reviews on Yelp, Google, and Facebook.
 One bad review doesn’t always mean there are problems with a clinic, but a series of bad reviews may be a red flag.
 Look for themes in the reviews that point out the strengths or weaknesses of the clinics you are reviewing.

-Low-dose IV ketamine can be life-changing.
-I hope this blog has helped you choose a clinic and give you the conviction to move forward schedule an appointment, and begin treatments.
-I wish you the best on your journey.
+Low-dose IV ketamine can be life changing.
+I hope this blog has helped you choose a clinic and give you the conviction to move forward, schedule and appointment, and begin treatments.
+I wish you the best in your journey.